 Analysis of The Hollow Men

-The poem begins with an epigraph, or written statement after a death for Mistah Kurtz, an ivory trader from Joseph Conrad’s Heart of Darkness.
+The poem begins with an epigraph, or a written statement after the death of Mistah Kurtz, an ivory trader from Joseph Conrad’s Heart of Darkness.
 His connection to the poem likely comes from a quote describing him as being hollow.
 He does not have a moral compass to guide him or the instincts of a decent human being.

 The second epigraph is slightly more complicated and is connected to the historical figure Guy Fawkes and his plot to blow up Parliament in the early 1600s.
 The phrase “penny for the guy” is connected to asking for money on November the fifth, or Guy Fawkes Day.
 One should also consider other connections between death and a penny or coin.
 The most important is Charon, the ferryman who is responsible for guiding the newly dead across the River Styx.
 Without a coin to pay him, one would become stuck.This is partially the situation that the Hollow Men are in.